Real estate

 • 9

-The taxable portion of REIT distributions is reduced to the extent there is return on capital resulting from depreciation and amortization.
-The Tax Cuts and Jobs Act of 2017 is not applicable to capital gain dividends or certain qualified dividend income.
-It is only available for qualified REITs.
-The tax benefit is set to expire after Dec.
-31, 2025 but may be impacted by currently proposed legislation.
+The taxable portion of REIT distributions is reduced to the extent there’s return on capital resulting from REIT deductions.
+The OBBBA 20% reduction in dividend income isn’t applicable to capital gain dividends or certain qualified dividend income.
+It’s only available for ordinary dividend income from qualified REITs.

 success failure